White slave trade affair

-The White slave trade affair (Affaire de la traite des blanches or Affaire des petites Anglaises; Handel in blanke slavinnen) was a famous international scandal in Brussels, Belgium, in 1880–81.
+The White slave trade affair (Affaire de la traite des blanches or Affaire des petites Anglaises; Handel in blanke slavinnen) was an international scandal in Brussels, Belgium, in 1880–81.

 In 1880, it was revealed that about fifty foreign girls had been sex trafficked illegally to work in brothels in Brussels.
 The case became a major scandal which attracted international infamy, especially since it became known that some people within the authorities had been involved in the trade.
 The scandal ended in both the mayor of Brussels as well as the head of the city's police force being forced to resign from their posts.

 It attracted international attention to the issue of sex trafficking and became the starting point of the international campaign against sex trafficking.